 Q: What can we expect to receive from Foundation Center as a network partner?

-For an annual fee of under $2000, network partners gain access to Foundation Center's suite of products, including three database subscriptions and a collection of Foundation Center books and exclusive training materials (an overall retail value of over $10,000).
+For an annual fee of under $2000, network partners gain access to Foundation Center's suite of products, including three database subscriptions and exclusive Foundation Center training materials (an overall retail value of over $10,000).

 In addition to the Center's premiere products and training materials, network partners benefit from free in-person and online training opportunities and conferences as well as a wider network of like-minded partners who are working in the field of nonprofit and fundraising information services.